wingz3r0/vastcat/README.md

 # Vastcat

-Vastcat is a cat-themed (but not furry) deployment wizard for launching [hashcat](https://hashcat.net/hashcat/) workloads on [Vast.ai](https://vast.ai/).
+Vastcat is a cat-themed (:3) deployment wizard for launching [hashcat](https://hashcat.net/hashcat/) workloads on [Vast.ai](https://vast.ai/).
 It automates wordlist/ruleset collection, instance provisioning, and job orchestration with optional Discord notifications.

 ## Features
 - Fetches popular wordlists and rules: RockYou, WeakPass, Seclists, Dive, Kaonashi, OneRuleToRuleThemAll, and more.